Equipment Safety · 2–5 min talk

 Safety Reminders

-• Stand to the side of splitting logs.
+• Stand to the side of the splitting path.

 Ask the Crew